+Lansdowne Campus

-(for two years, four months) transferring to the University of Victoria School of Nursing for remainder of the program.
+(for two years, four months)

+transferring to the University

+of Victoria School of Nursing

+for remainder of the program.

+Program C ode(s):

-BSN1 Year 1 BSN2 Year 2 BSN3 Year 3
+BSN1 Year 1

+BSN2 Year 2

+BSN3 Year 3

-- Grade 12 graduation or equivalent; - Submit proof of "C+" in English 12, or EFP 12, or TPC 12; or "C" in ENGL 092 and ENGL 094; or ENGL 092 and ENGL 096; or ENGL 140; or ELD 092 and ELD 094; or ELD 097; or assessment; - Submit proof of "C+" in Principles of Math 11, or Foundations of Math 12, or MATH 073; or "B" in Pre-calculus 11; or assessment; - Submit proof of "C+" in Chemistry 11, or CHEM 060; and, - Submit proof of "C+" in Biology 12, or BIOL 080, or BIOL 100.
+- Grade 12 graduation or equivalent; - Submit proof of "B" in English 12, or EFP 12; or ENGL 092 and ENGL 094; or ENGL 092 and ENGL 096; or ENGL 103 and ENGL 104; or ENGL 103 and ENGL 106; or ENGL 140; or ELD 092 and ELD 094; or ELD 097; or assessment; - Submit proof of "B" in Foundations of Math 11, or Pre-calculus 11, or Principles of Math 11, or Foundations of Math 12, or Pre-calculus 12, or Principles of Math 12, or MATH 073, or MATH 093, or MATH 105, or MATH 107, or MATH 115, or MATH 116, or MATH 137; or assessment;

+- Submit proof of "B" in Chemistry 11, or CHEM 100; and, - Submit proof of "B" in Biology 12, or BIOL 103.

 Attendance at a Nursing program information session.
-Call 250-370-3912 or refer to camosun.ca for schedules.
+Call 250-370-3912 or click here for schedules.

 - All students must attend the program orientation or may risk losing their seat in the program; - A TB skin test is compulsory.
 TB testing must be done within three months of program start and students must provide the department with documentation of this prior to the start of the first clinical practicum.
 Hepatitis B and the flu vaccination are highly recommended and are available at local health clinics or through a physician.
-It is strongly recommended that students maintain complete and current immunization throughout the program;

-- It is recommended that students have yearly respirator mask 'fit-testing' done.
+It is strongly recommended that students maintain complete and current immunization throughout the program; - It is required that students have yearly respirator mask 'fit-testing' done.
 Fitting will be completed in the program and students will be responsible for completing this process and for any associated costs; - Students are required to have documented completion of current Standard First Aid including CPR Level C for progression into Academic Term 2.
-Annual recertification of CPR Level C must be maintained throughout the Nursing program; and, - All students must have a criminal record check done through the BC Government's Criminal Record Review program\.
+Annual recertification of CPR Level C must be maintained throughout the Nursing program; and, - All students must have a criminal record check done through the BC Government's Criminal Record Review program.\

-\The Criminal Record Review Act requires that students registered in a post secondary program where they may be working with children, must have a criminal record check done through the BC Government's Criminal Record Review program.
-The Deputy Minister of the Ministry of Public Safety and Solicitor General, Policing and Community Safety Branch is the authorized body under the Act to make the determination of risk and he/she is responsible for disclosing findings of the criminal record checks to the college.
-There are 62 crimes that are examined under this Act and they are listed on the Ministry's website at: www.pssg.gov.bc.ca/criminal-recordsreview/act/offences.htm Other crimes that are not listed on the Ministry's website will also be examined to determine risk regarding other vulnerable
+\ The Criminal Record Review Act requires that students registered in a post secondary program where they may be working with children and/or vulnerable adults must have a criminal record check done through the BC Government's Criminal Record Review program.
+The Deputy Registrar of the Ministry of Public Safety and Solicitor General, Policing and Community Safety Branch, is the authorized body under the Act to make the determination of risk and he/she is responsible for disclosing findings of the criminal record checks to the college.

-Ministry's website will also be examined to determine risk regarding other vulnerable populations (e.g., disabled adults and the elderly).
-Any student found to be at risk by the Ministry or the college may not be able to participate in clinical/practicum experiences, and thus, may not continue in their program of choice at this time.
-Information regarding application for the appropriate criminal record check will be provided during the first two weeks of class.
+Any student found to be at risk by the Ministry will not be able to participate in clinical/practicum experiences, and thus, will not continue in their program of choice at this time.
+Information regarding application for the appropriate criminal record check will be provided during information sessions and during the first two weeks of class.
 Students are responsible for any associated costs.
 Any criminal record checks done outside of the college will NOT be accepted and will result in additional cost to the student.